GoogleCloudPlatform/emblem/docs/tutorials/setup-walkthrough.md

 ## Introduction

 In this tutorial, you'll set up the Emblem application by following these steps:
-1. run a [Terraform](https://www.terraform.io/) script to deploy Emblem to [Cloud Run](https://cloud.google.com/run)
+1. run a script to deploy Emblem to [Cloud Run](https://cloud.google.com/run)
 2. configure authentication with [OAuth 2.0 and Google Identity](https://developers.google.com/identity/protocols/oauth2)
 3. initiate continuous integration using [Cloud Build](https://cloud.google.com/build)
-4. explore operations monitoring

 ---